UNCG-PHY-351-S25/uncg-phy-351-s25.github.io/docs/recipes/core/functions/writing-functions.md

-# Write Your Own Functions
+# Write Your Own Function

 ___
 ## Problem to Solve